Project Logo

 • Embryocide: a drug or device that causes or may cause the death of a human embryo before implantation in the uterus.

-• Abortifacient: a drug or device that causes or may cause the death of a human embryo or foetus after implantation in the uterus.
+• Abortifacient: a drug or device that probably has or is designed or intended to cause the death of a human embryo or foetus after implantation in the uterus.

 For more detailed explanation of this terminology, see Clearing Rhetorical Minefields.